How does marriage or divorce affect my Will?

 Wills and Codicils

-A codicil is used to make minor changes to an existing will such as changing an executor or appointing another one.
-A codicil can also be used to make specific gifts to a specific person.
+A codicil can be used to make minor changes to an existing will, such as changing or appointing an executor, or leaving a specific gift to a particular person.

 Enduring Guardianship and Power of Attorneys